careerbuilder/DataScienceAPIDocumentation/JobToResume.md

 ## Summary

-JobToResume Recommend resumes based on job data.
-JobToResume is available at `/core/jobtoresume`.
+Job To Resume Service recommends resumes based on job data.
+Job To Resume Service is available at `/core/jobtoresume`.